+23.1 Consent of KPMG LLP.
+31.1 Certification of the Chief Executive Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002 (18 U.S.C.
+Section 7241).
+31.2 Certification of the Chief Financial Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002 (18 U.S.C.
+Section 7241).
 32.1 Certification of the Chief Executive Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002 (18 U.S.C.
 Section 1350).
-32.2 Certification of the Chief Financial Officer Pursuant to Section 906 of the Sarbanes Oxlev Act of 2002 (18 U.S.C.
+32.2 Certification of the Chief Financial Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002 (18 U.S.C.
 Section 1350).

-97.1 Antero Midstream Corporation Incentive Compensation Recovery Policy.

-The following financial information from this Form 10-K of Antero Midstream Corporation for the year ended December 31, 2023, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations and Comprehensive Income, (iii) Consolidated Statements of Stockholders' Equity, (iv) Consolidated Statements of Cash Flows and (v) Notes to the Consolidated Financial Statements, tagged as blocks of text.
+97.1 Antero Midstream Corporation Incentive Compensation Recovery Policy (incorporated by reference to Exhibit 97.1 to the Company's Annual Report on Form 10-K (Commission File No. 001-38075) filed on February 14, 2024).
+101 The following financial information from this Form 10-K of Antero Midstream Corporation for the year ended December 31, 2024, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations and Comprehensive Income, (iii) Consolidated Statements of Stockholders' Equity, (iv) Consolidated Statements of Cash Flows and (v) Notes to the Consolidated Financial Statements, tagged as blocks of text.
 104 Cover Page Interactive Data File (embedded within the Inline XBRL document).

-The exhibits marked with the asterisk symbol () are filed or furnished with this Annual Report on Form 10-K.

-^{} Portions of this exhibit have been omitted pursuant to a request for confidential treatment.

-[†] Management contract or compensatory plan or arrangement
+The exhibits marked with the asterisk symbol () are filed or furnished with this Annual Report on Form 10-K. Portions of this exhibit have been omitted pursuant to a request for confidential treatment. † Management contract or compensatory plan or arrangement